ElectroChicken/Clincover/README.md

                         information like locations
   -t TESTCASES [TESTCASES ...],&emsp; --testcases TESTCASES [TESTCASES ...]&emsp;&emsp;
                         The testcase files

+The usage for clincovar.py is the same as clincover.py.

 ## Examples
 There is an example program as well as test case for both the propositional version and the extended version showcasing different language constructs.